silviamaggi/smd-com/_posts/2020-08-20-new-journey-and-new-blog.md

   caption: The North Sea at Cromer
 {% endresponsive_image_block %}

 It feels like hitting the reset button: a much-needed pause to regroup and understand what to do next.
-We’ll be writing both in English and in Italian, on the blog [Oregano Dangereux](https://oreganodangereux.wordpress.com/).
+We’ll be writing both in English and in Italian, on the blog _Oregano Dangereux_.

 <p class="detached">I’d be glad if you’d like to accompany us on this journey.</p>

+## Update

+*15 February, 2024*

+The mentioned blog has been deleted in the meantime.
+This is because we found little joy updating it, and because we’re both focused on our personal websites.

 <p class="detached"><mark class="smd-highlight small">Photo &copy; Silvia Maggi</mark></p>